A Digital Nomad Guide to Hawaii

 Hawaii has a fantastic selection of little cafes and restaurants that are perfect for working remotely.
 Unfortunately, the internet connection can be a bit slow in some places, especially on the smaller islands.
 Your best bet at finding high-speed wifi will definitely be on O’ahu which is also the location of the best coworking spaces.

-The Treehouse coworking space is located on the island of O’ahu only about five minutes by car from the beach.
+Treehouse Coworking space has 2 locations on the island of O’ahu.
+One is in Kailua, only about five minutes by car from the beach.
+The other is in Kahala, closer to Honolulu.
 This coworking space prioritises the exchange of knowledge and encourages creative work and collaboration.
-In addition to a modern coworking space, there is also a fitness room, an outdoor area to relax or work and a meeting room.
+In addition to a modern coworking space, there is an outdoor area to relax or work and a meeting room.
 The monthly fee is $250 for limited access from 8:00 am to 5:00 pm on weekdays or $325 for 24/7 access.
 Both prices include a $120 voucher for use of the meeting room, free coffee, a personal business address and 60 pages of black and white printing.
 There are regular social events that you get exclusive access to as a member.
 If social events are your main priority, they have a social membership for just $90 per month and day passes are available for 25$ from 8:00 am – 5:00 pm.

 BoxJelly coworking actually has two workspaces located in the south of Honolulu that you can use interchangeably.
 With their industrially furnished coworking spaces, these facilities foster creativity and thinking outside the box.
 Besides the usual amenities like high-speed internet, a locker for your valuables and various meeting rooms, there is also free parking, showers and super-friendly staff.
 Furthermore, the BoxJelly coworking spaces are pet friendly, so you can bring your four-legged friend along.
 For $275 a month, you’ll get a membership for the hot desk area as well as unlimited access to common areas and events.
 Dedicated desks and private offices are also available.